...

 Common Teaching Methods Used by English Teachers

 In the ever-evolving landscape of English language education, teaching methods are as diverse as the teachers who employ them.
 Yet, surprisingly, many educators remain unaware of the plethora of approaches their colleagues are using, even within the same institution.
 This lack of awareness is not just an academic curiosity; it has real-world implications for the quality of English education students receive.
-As the demand for English proficiency continues to soar globally, it’s crucial for both seasoned and aspiring teachers to understand the most effective and commonly used teaching methods in the English classroom.
+As the demand for English proficiency continues to soar globally, both seasoned and aspiring teachers must understand the most effective and commonly used teaching methods in the English classroom.

 Why is this topic so important?
 For one, people entering the English teaching profession are keen to know what methods are not just popular but also effective.
 They want to be prepared, not just with theoretical knowledge but with practical skills that can be immediately applied in the classroom.
 Moreover, existing teachers, often caught in the whirlwind of daily responsibilities, may find it challenging to step back and evaluate the efficacy of their teaching methods.
 They may be missing out on innovative approaches that could make their teaching more engaging and effective.